Wandalen/wTools/module/core/color_tools/docs/api/001_decorated_text_type.md

 ### Abstract

-Public interface of `DecoratedText` — a typed text wrapper with optional ANSI color.
-Provides builder-style color attachment, rendering to terminal-ready strings, and transparent conversions to and from plain strings.
+Public interface of `DecoratedText` — a typed text wrapper with optional ANSI color, bold, and dim styling.
+Provides builder-style style attachment, rendering to terminal-ready strings, and transparent conversions to and from plain strings.

 ### Operations